 Start with the simple, less expensive components and evaluate from there:

--Appliances; these are easy and often inexpensive to update and sellers will not have to worry about problems with them when it comes time for the buyer’s home inspection.
+These are easy and often inexpensive to update and sellers will not have to worry about problems with them when it comes time for the buyer’s home inspection

--Exterior; paint the house, clean up and maintain the yard, seal coat the driveway-a potential buyer will always see the outside of a home before he or she sees the inside.
+Paint the house, clean up and maintain the yard, seal coat the driveway – a potential buyer will always see the outside of a home before seeing the inside.
 Sellers need to make their homes as cosmetically pleasing as possible to give potential buyers an eagerness to see what is on the inside.
-Many real estate agents never get a potential buyer inside a home because the exterior of the home and the property are not appealing.
+Many real estate agents never get a potential buyer inside a home because the exterior of the home and the property have no curb appeal.

 Since there are so many facets to the home buying/selling process in today’s world, sellers need to be ready with information for potential buyers.
 Today’s home buyers desire to know all the pertinent facts and conditions of the home they are about to buy.
 Sellers should prepare in advance to provide buyers with all the information they can.
 By following these suggestions below, sellers can often identify and rectify potential deal breaking problems before they surface.

--Compile any other information regarding the home; leases, contracts with snow removal companies, yard maintenance companies, and other documents or contacts which could be potentially helpful to a buyer.
+Leases, contracts with snow removal companies, yard maintenance companies, and other documents or contacts which could be helpful to a buyer.

--Have the property appraised; use a local, reputable appraiser to appraise the market value of the home.
-The appraisal, couple with the CMA from a realtor will help to price the home properly when it is listed.
+Use a local, reputable appraiser to find the market value of the home.
+The appraisal, coupled with the CMA from a realtor will help to price the home properly when it is listed.

 Information is the key in today’s real estate market; sellers should always take the time to compile this information in advance of buyers’ questions and concerns.
 A wise seller is an honest, forthright seller who anticipates a buyer’s concerns and makes every effort to alleviate those concerns.

-Today’s real estate market is fast moving and ever changing.
-Selling a home requires a substantial amount professional expertise, knowledge, and time.
+Today’s real estate market is fast moving and ever-changing.
+Selling a home requires a substantial amount of professional expertise, knowledge, and time.
 At Paffrath & Thomas Real Estate we have been assisting sellers for over 3 decades in the real estate process.
 We know how to help sellers prepare, market, and sell their homes in all types of markets.
-We have surrounded ourselves with quality contractors, title companies, appraisers, home stagers, and inspectors; just to name a few, who can assist you in this process.
+We personally know the best contractors or contacts in the area from quality contractors, title companies, appraisers, home stagers, and inspectors; just to name a few, who can assist you in this process.